How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 Solution #1: Date and Time Modification

-If your system used an incorrect date and time, it can also be a cause for such SSL errors.
-You should navigate to the system settings and choose the automatic data and time option.
+If your system uses an incorrect date and time, it can cause SSL errors.
+You should navigate the system settings and choose the automatic data and time option.
 As a result, your computer will correct the information, leading to the removal of SSL errors caused by it.

 You can easily access the date and time settings from the system settings, as demonstrated.